habitat-sh/on-prem-builder/docs-chef-io/content/warm-spare.md

 ### Habitat Artifacts

-Habitat Artifacts can exist in one of two locations:
+Habitat artifacts are stored in one of two locations:

-1. MinIO
+- MinIO
-1. S3 bucket
+- S3 bucket

 In the event that your backend is using MinIO for Artifact storage/retrieval, it should be backed by highly available storage.
 Backing up MinIO data is detailed [here](./minio.md#managing-builder-on-prem-artifacts).